MadZMana/Aozora/README.md

 ## Usage

-- Rename `.env-example` to `.env` and edit it with your credentials.
+- Rename `.env.example` to `.env` and edit it with your credentials.

 - Add the bot to your Discord server.